praise-laurine/calculator/README.md

 ## Technologies Used
 - HTML used as a building block for the webpage
 - CSS used for styling the webpage
--Javascript used to write functions
+- Javascript used to write functions